 Each player first samples a $\tlambda_n$ uniformly at random from the narrow interval $[\lambda_n,\lambda_n+\delta]$.
 This randomization is just a technical step and is done to ensure the almost sure stability of equilibrium points.
 Note that this does not affect the QoS requirement, as any point that satisfies $u_n(\xx)=\tlambda_n\geq\lambda_n$ satisfies the QoS requirement for that player.

 Now, let us discuss the iteration performed by each player.
 For simplicity, first consider a case where there is no noise, so each player observes their exact reward, i.e., $y_n(t)=u_n(\xx(t))$.
-Then the idea behind the algorithm is that each player $n$ starts with action $0$ and as they receive a reward lower than their QoS requirement, they increase their action.
-This increase is at a rate proportional to its `dissatisfaction', i.e., how far their reward is from the QoS requirement.
-By definition of \gamename games, this causes a drop in reward received by other players which encourages them to increase their actions.
+The idea behind the algorithm is that each player $n$ starts with action $0$ and, upon receiving a reward below their QoS requirement, increases their action.
+This increase is at a rate proportional to its `dissatisfaction', i.e., how far its reward is from the QoS requirement.
+By definition of \gamename games, this causes a drop in the rewards received by other players, which encourages them to increase their actions.
 This `cooperative' increase in actions eventually leads to convergence to an equilibrium point.

 Even if there exists a feasible point in the interior, the noise can cause a player to reach the boundary and get stuck there.
 To avoid this, when a player tries to exceed the boundary, it sends a signal to other players stating that it might be stuck at the boundary.
-On receiving such a signal, all players return back to the action $0$.
+On receiving such a signal, all players return to the action $0$.
 This \textit{resets} the iteration and brings it to a point that is in the domain of attraction of an equilibrium where the QoS condition is satisfied.
 With a lower starting stepsize after the reset, as required by Assumption \ref{assu-step}, the probability of reaching the boundary due to noise is lower.

 The signal that indicates a player is stuck at the boundary carries $1$-bit of information.
 We show that these resets happen only a finite number of times with probability 1.
 Hence, the communication overhead of Algorithm 1 is negligible.
 Implementing this communication is application-dependent.
 For example, communication between devices is more obvious in sensor networks than in power control and task allocation.
 If agents can only talk with their neighbors on a graph, then there will be a delay of some turns until all players receive these signals, but nothing else changes in our analysis or results.

-We need to choose appropriate stepsizes to deal with noise and the resets, specified in the following standard assumption: \begin{assumption} The stepsize sequence $0<\eta(t)<1$ for $t\geq 0$ satisfies the following:
+We need to choose appropriate stepsizes to deal with the noise and the resets, specified in the following standard assumption: \begin{assumption} The stepsize sequence $0<\eta(t)<1$ for $t\geq 0$ satisfies the following:

 \end{assumption}